 There's pretty strong evidence that fermented honey was humankind's first foray into buzz-inducing beverages.
 You get the feeling the folks at Redstone Meadery would be just fine if humanity had stopped right there.
 Take a half-hour tour, and sample some delicious varieties of meads (black raspberry!) that will go a long way to convincing you that mead is indeed the nectar of the gods.

-Hit the wine trifecta at Boulder Wine Studios, a group of three local wineries on Lee Hill Drive made up of Bookcliff Vineyards, Settembre Cellars and What We Love The Winery.
+Hit Boulder's dynamic duo of wine on Lee Hill Drive: Bookcliff Vineyards and Settembre Cellars.
 Spend an afternoon sampling some of Boulder’s best wines, and add in a bit of beer, too — Upslope Brewery is right next door!

 A small patio serves up coveted Flatirons views at J&L Distilling, which produces small batches of vodka, gin and a unique herbal liqueur.
 Many of the tasting room's cocktails are as beautiful as the views, especially the ruby-red Beet Down — gin infused with beets, ginger-flavored simple syrup, tarragon honey and fresh lemon juice.